MILFORD SOUND CRUISES – The Most Beautiful Cruise

 Milford Sound overnight cruise

-For a special way to experience Milford Sound after all the day tours have finished, this overnight cruise is a must.
-During this tour you can truly take in the peace and beauty of Milford Sound on the Fiordland Jewel cruise boat.
 During the day, you will cruise Milford Sound and go on kayaking excursions.
-You will sleep in an ensuite cabin with sea views and a three-course dinner plus breakfast is included.
+You will sleep in one of the private cabins with sea views and a three-course dinner plus breakfast is included.
 The boat is also equipped with a top-deck hot tub where you can soak in the breathtaking views and completely come to rest.

 → Book here your Milford Sound overnight cruise